 Leases where the Group does not transfer substantially all the risks and benefits of ownership of the assets are classified as operating leases.
 Rental income arising is accounted for on a straight-line basis over the lease terms and is included in revenue in the consolidated statement of comprehensive income.
-Initial direct costs incurred in negotiating operating leases are added to the carrying amount of the lease term on the same basis as the rental income.
+Initial direct costs incurred in negotiating operating leases are added to the carrying amount of the leased asset and recognized over the lease term on the same basis as the rental income.